fb82/IMPED/README.md

 The following example showcases capabilities that go beyond what prior frameworks offered: rotation-robust matching via `image_muxer_module`, multi-pipeline fusion via `pipeline_muxer_module`, and incremental COLMAP export from independent runs that share a single database making it straightforward to merge results from different matchers in a subsequent reconstruction step.

 `pipeline_a` fuses LoFTR and LightGlue (via `deep_joined_module`) under a `pipeline_muxer_module` that takes the union of their matches.
-That fused pipeline is then wrapped in an `image_muxer_module` with `pair_rot4`, which evaluates four 90° rotations of each image pair and keeps the orientation that yields the most matches, useful for datasets with strong viewpoint variation.
-All results are exported to a shared COLMAP database.
+That fused pipeline is then wrapped in an `image_muxer_module` with `pair_rot4`, which evaluates four 90° rotations of each image pair and keeps the orientation that yields the most matches, useful for datasets with high degree of rotations.
+Besides saving the computation in a HDF5 database, all results are exported to a shared COLMAP database.

-`pipeline_b` runs RoMa independently, ready to be merged with pipeline_a's reconstruction.
+`pipeline_b` runs RoMa independently saving data in another HDF5 database, but directly merging matches in the same COLMAP database of `pipeline_a`.

 ```python